amaiorano/amaiorano.github.io/_posts/2022-06-22-n64-rgb-mod-and-custom-cable.md

 ![](/assets/images/n64-rgb-mod-and-custom-cable/IMG_6101.jpg)

-One good thing about the glue, I told myself, was that at least the exposed pads and wires could not be shorted against.
+One good thing about the glue, I told myself, was that at least the exposed pads and wires would not be shorted against.

 I also decided to forgo the clever dual tie-wrap strain relief, figuring it was just too tight in the shell, and that might have also contributed to the flakiness.
 Instead, I wrapped up the cable in loads of wire tape, until it fit very snugly into the shell: